Bhargav-Kalangi/Netflix-GPT/README.md

    .we have created GPTSearchBar andserach button .made multilingual button, by clicking on that button , serach placeholder and serach button will be updated to respected language
    . language change will be available on GPT page
+   . configSlice implemented , language details will be added in store